psychopy/workshops/source/3days/day1/buildingBetter.rst

 Counterbalancing subtasks
 --------------------------------------

-Sometimes we might have to counterbalance subtasks (i.e. routines that contain very different sets of components)
+Sometimes we might have to counterbalance subtasks (i.e. routines that contain very different sets of components).

+For this we would use the second blocking method we described earlier.
 You can wrap a loop around any set of routines and control if it presents using nReps.

 .. nextslide::